 In 2018 the U.S. Embassy in Haiti paid tribute to Chántale in recognition of her performance with the USAID FFP Office in monitoring and reporting on the drought situation facing that country.
 “As a result, FFP Washington granted FFP Haiti eight million dollars to help Haitians suffering from the impact of the drought in the Northeast and Central Plateau departments.
 I am very grateful and proud to be able to contribute to the improvement of the food security of these vulnerable people,” she stated.

-Chántale also expressed a desire to help young people who seek to study at her alma mater, an institution to which she is still linked 14 years after graduating, since she formerly served as a member of the Haitian chapter of the Association of Graduates of the Pan American Agricultural School (AGEAP-Haiti), currently supports the Zamorano admission exams in-country, and provides financial support to Haitians with difficulty in enrolling in the University.
+Chántale also expressed a desire to help young people who seek to study at her alma mater, to which she is still linked 14 years after graduation.
+She formerly served as a member of the Haitian chapter of the Association of Graduates of the Pan American Agricultural School (AGEAP-Haiti), currently supports the Zamorano admission exams in-country, and provides financial support to Haitians with difficulty in enrolling in the University.